It's an appealing income play to consider JetBlue Airways Corporation (JBLU) - The Dwinnex

 Revenue Estimates

-7 analysts predict $2.46B in revenue for the current quarter.
+According to 7 analysts, the current quarter’s revenue is expected to be $2.46B.
 It ranges from a high estimate of $2.55B to a low estimate of $2.41B.
 As of the current estimate, JetBlue Airways Corporation’s year-ago sales were $1.5B, an estimated increase of 64.10% from the year-ago figure.
 For the next quarter, 6 analysts are estimating revenue of $2.48B, an increase of 28.70% less than the figure of $64.10% in the same quarter last year.
 There is a high estimate of $2.55B for the next quarter, whereas the lowest estimate is $2.42B.

 A total of 8 analysts have provided revenue estimates for JBLU’s current fiscal year.
 The highest revenue estimate was $9.32B, while the lowest revenue estimate was $8.87B, resulting in an average revenue estimate of $9.07B.
 In the same quarter a year ago, actual revenue was $6.04B, up 50.20% from the average estimate.
 Based on 8 analysts’ estimates, the company’s revenue will be $9.84B in the next fiscal year.
 The high estimate is $11.3B and the low estimate is $8.87B.
 The average revenue growth estimate for next year is up 8.50% from the average revenue estimate for this year.